joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 Currently running ASP.NET Core 3.1 and EF 3.1 Core and build against Core 3.1 (Assemblys are .NET Standard 2.1).

 > The Project is no longer maintened!
-A new version using .NET 5 is available on Azure DevOps: https://dev.azure.com/joergkrause/Core3%20Microservice%20Boilerplate
+> A new version using .NET 6 is available on Azure DevOps: https://dev.azure.com/joergkrause/Core3%20Microservice%20Boilerplate
+> Despite the name, it's .NET 6 for sure!

 ## Requirements